vault-thirteen/SFRODB/doc/SFRODB/ReadMe.md

    * Item's TTL (in seconds).

 **Notes**:
-* File extension here is used as a normal extension together with a dot (period) prefix, because _Go_ language uses such format for file extensions.
-This is not good, but this is how _Golang_ works.
+* File extension here may be set without a leading dot symbol.
+Dot symbol is appended to the start of the extension automatically.